vbianchi/Mentori/README.md

     ```
     * The `--build` flag is only strictly necessary the first time you run this or when you change the `Dockerfile` or `requirements.txt`.
 Subsequent runs can often just use `docker compose up`.
     * This command will:
-        * Build the Docker image using the specifications in `Dockerfile` (including installing all Python dependencies).
+        * Build the Docker image using the specifications in `Dockerfile` (including installing all Python dependencies and `curl` for debugging).
         * Start the backend service defined in `docker-compose.yml`.
+    * **Networking Note:** The `docker-compose.yml` is configured with `network_mode: host`.
+This means the container shares the network of the host (your WSL environment if using Docker Desktop on Windows/Mac).
+The backend will listen directly on host ports 8765 (WebSocket) and 8766 (File Server).
+Ensure these ports are free on your host/WSL.
+This mode simplifies connecting to services like Ollama running directly in the same WSL environment (use `http://localhost:11434` for `OLLAMA_BASE_URL`).
     * You will see logs from the backend server in this terminal.
-The WebSocket server will be available at `ws://localhost:8765` and the file server at `http://localhost:8766` (mapping from inside the container).
-    * Keep this terminal running.
-Use `Ctrl+C` to stop the container gracefully when you are finished.
+Keep it running.
+Use `Ctrl+C` to stop the container gracefully.
 3.  **Start Frontend Server:** Docker Compose (as configured) only runs the backend.
 You still need to serve the frontend files (HTML, CSS, JS).
 Open a ***separate*** terminal, navigate to the project root directory (`ResearchAgent/`), and run the simple Python HTTP server:
     ```bash
     python3 -m http.server 8000